 Two years ago that all changed when eckfactor was engaged by the NRL to lift the image and presentation of Dally M Awards night, and bring a new level of prestige and glamour to the Red Carpet.

 Innovations by eckfactor have brought a “sophistication transformation” to the prestigious awards: attracting celebrity football fans to attend and blog enthusiastically from the Red Carpet; locking in presenters for the awards; and literally dressing up the evening with priority attention to wardrobe and styling.

 Hair and beauty sponsorships negotiated by eckfactor now bring more than $40,000 worth of “contra” services to the Dally M Awards.

-eckfactor sets up and manages a WAGS Styling Suite for team captains, wives and girlfriends to take the pressure off being Red Carpet-ready.
-The ladies are fitted with designer gowns, hair-styled and made-up in a special location.
+eckfactor set up and managed a WAGS Styling Suite for team captains, wives and girlfriends to take the pressure off being Red Carpet-ready.
+The ladies were fitted with designer gowns, hair-styled and made-up in a special location.
 The WAGS Styling Suite has proven so popular that it’s now an essential part of the pre-event schedule.

 In his column, Daily Telegraph Editor-at-Large, John Lehmann, summed up the growth and evolution of the Dally Ms over the past two years, writing:

 Sydney’s business elite and sports powerbrokers who pulled on tuxedos and the latest haute couture to walk the red carpet at the Dally M Awards on Monday night have brought a sophisticated edge to the greatest game of all.